Incoming students

 If you are interested in studying abroad at the University of Winchester please see the information below.

-Students from partner institutions where a Visiting agreement is in place may apply for a Visiting study abroad place.
+Most of our Study Abroad applicants are from our Exchange and Visiting Partners in the USA, Canada, Europe and Japan.
 Spaces permitting, we will also consider applications from students from non-partner higher education institutions.

-If you have already been nominated, please complete the Winchester Application Form and Module Selection Form for Incoming Study Abroad Students and arrange for your home university exchange co-ordinator to email them to studyabroad@winchester.ac.uk These forms do not have to be posted separately.
+If you have already been nominated, please complete the Study Abroad Application Form 25/26 and arrange for your home university Exchange Co-ordinator to email them to studyabroad@winchester.ac.uk.
+If you are a free-moving student (non-partner university) you may email these to us directly.

 Students wishing to apply for University Managed Housing must also complete a Housing Form, which is available from Studyabroad@winchester.ac.uk.